dak0rn/bookshelf-cast/README.md

 ![](https://img.shields.io/badge/dependencies-none-green.svg)
 ![](https://img.shields.io/badge/tested%20with-ava-blue.svg)

-This plugin for Bookshelf makes it easy to convert values fetched from a database.
+Plugin for Bookshelf that makes it easy to convert model values fetched from a database.
-Custom or built-in cast functions for properties can be set in a `.casts` object in a model.
+Custom or built-in cast functions for properties can be set in a `casts` object on a model.

 ## Installation